bitsmartinc/the-pushka-docs/docs/source/index.rst

 .. note::

-   This project is under active development.
+   This documentation is still being written.
+If you have any questions, please contact us.

 .. clarification::